 What is Career Coaching?

 The goal of a career coach is to support you in making educated decisions about career development tracks and developing a solutions-oriented approach to pursuing your career goals.
 Being unfulfilled at work or looking for employment often creates negative emotions, including low self-esteem, lack of confidence, anxiety, and fear.
 Working with a coach will boost your confidence and help you strategize ways to manage feelings that could be factors in your chance of success.
 They will help empower you to act, overcome setbacks, and maintain your focus.
-Coaches are highly trained in helping clients engage in a process of self-exploration to uncover any potential behavioral or emotional blockages that could be interfering with achieving success.
+They are highly trained in helping clients engage in a process of self-exploration to uncover any potential behavioral or emotional blockages that could be interfering with achieving success.

 What does a Career Coach do?

 Professional career coaches are skilled and trained in helping you create a personalized plan designed to meet their goals.
 A good coach will help you put into words not only what your goals are but how you can best achieve them.
-There are a number of assessments that career coaches use to help clients , such as the Myers-Briggs Personality Test, or a careers outlook inventory.
+There are a number of assessments that they use to help clients , such as the Myers-Briggs Personality Test, or a careers outlook inventory.
 These help to pinpoint what kind of work and workplaces that are the best fit for someone.
 A coach will help you put together concrete action steps, including but not limited to: building a resume, cover letter, and social media profile that holds up to key-word scanning software.
 They can also help you plan negotiations when offers do come.

-Career coaches also provide honest and unbiased feedback.
+They also provide honest and unbiased feedback.
 Many people turn to family and friends for advice or encouragement when searching for a job.
 These people mean well but they aren’t always the best to provide feedback.
 They are likely to be biased, and chances are they are not up to par with the recruitment and interviewing process trends like a professional coach will be.
 Coaches not only offer objective feedback tailored to your search and career goals, they have an astute understanding about how your talents and aptitude translate into marketable skills.

 What things can a Career Coach help with?